Working with projects¶

 AE uses projects to encapsulate all of the components necessary to use or run an application: the relevant packages, channels, scripts, notebooks and other related files, environment variables, services and commands, along with a configuration file named

 anaconda-project.yml.
-For more information, see Configuring project settings.
+For more information, see Developing a project.

 Project components are all compressed into a